sud3010ganesh/sud3010ganesh.github.io/_posts/2020-07-16-buildingreproduciblemlpipelines.md

 Finally, prior to building the machine learning model, it is necessary for the data scientist to have a good understanding of how the model will integrated in production and consumed by other systems in the business eventually.
 This understanding will ensure that ML pipeline is designed with the integration consideration in mind.
 A major loss of the benefit that the model should provide arises due to erroneous integration of the model with other business systems.

-> Keeping in mind some of these considerations during development can help mitigate the pain of ending up with non-reproducible machine learning workflows.
+>  Factoring in the ideas discussed here while designing our ML pipelines can help improve the reproducibility of ML workflows.